 Our gardens for spring planting go on sale in early March for pick up in May or June.
 Gardens for late summer planting go on sale in mid-June for pick up in August or September.

-Am I eligible for a $25 Water Provider/Municipality discount?
+Am I eligible for a sponsored discount from my Water Provider/Municipality?

-How do I claim my $25 Water Provider/Municipality discount?
+How do I claim a sponsored discount from my Water Provider/Municipality?

 Are gardens mailed?